ClaytonJaksha/Lab8/README.md

 ## Testing Methodology/Results

 #### Testing Methodology
 To test the funcionality of my program, I attached the hardware IAW the diagram in my deisgn section, loaded the program, ran the program, and pressed buttons on my remote (or let the robot run).
+Initially, I tested the robot by putting my hands close to the sensors and seeing if the robot's wheels reacted how I planned.
+Once that worked, then I placed it into the maze and looked at its behaviors.
+I also programmed LEDs into the sensors so I could tell what sensors the robot was looking at.
 If it did what I wanted, then it passed the test.
 #### Results
 The code works!
-##### Basic Functionality
-Robert the robot followed the script to the letter and did exactly what it was supposed to do.
-##### A Functionality
+##### Basic/B/A Functionality
-By pressing buttons, Robert would respond exactly how I expected.
+My robot was able to successfully navigate from the start point to the end door (farthest from the start) using the IR sensiors, hitting the wall only once, and completing the task in under two minutes.
+This run constitutes A functionality, which counts for basic and B functionality as well.

 ## Observations and Conclusion
 #### Observations

 * Reusing previous .c and .h files can make coding faster and modular.
-* Hardware can be tricky, read datasheets!
+* IR sensors are very hardware and context dependent.
+Sometimes they work how you expect them, sometimes they don't.

 #### Conclusion

-Robert the robot can move in a controlled, exact manner by himself or with commands from a user.
-Be afraid, be very afraid.
+Robert the robot can use wall-following algorithms to successfully navigate a maze.

 ## Documentation